rebelsky/sams-assorted-musings-reflections/cnix-thinking-in-c.md

 the background to think about problems in multiple ways, they also prepare students to master almost any modern programming language [5].

-But we're here to think about thinking in C.  So, how do C programmers think?
+But we're here to consider thinking in C.  So, how do C programmers think?
 From my perspective, there are four key characteristics of a C programmer.

-First, C is an imperative programming language, and C programmers think imperatively.
+First, C is an imperative programming language.
+Hence, C programmers think imperatively.
 How do imperative programmers think?
-They design programs in which they explicitly sequence operations, and they think of each operations as affecting the state of the system.
+They design programs in which they explicitly sequence operations that affect the state of the system.
+That means that their programs emphasize sequence and state.

 Now, there are a wide variety of imperative programming languages, or programming languages that support imperative programming.
 C differs from